Girlfriend of Browns DE Smith killed in roadside accident

 The police said Smith was not injured.

 Browns owners Dee and Jimmy Haslam offered their condolences to Smith, who signed with the team last year.

+“Words cannot describe the sorrow we feel for Chris following the loss of his girlfriend, Petara,” the Haslams said.
+“Our entire organization mourns with Chris, his family and the Cordero family.
+We will do everything possible to offer them our support, comfort and any resources in this most difficult time.”

 Cleveland’s players were told of the accident during a meeting and coach Freddie Kitchens visited Smith at his home.

-Smith and Cordero recently celebrated the birth of a daughter.
+Smith and Cordero recently celebrated the birth of a daughter, Haven Harris Smith.
+He had been excused from the team’s exhibition against Indianapolis last month for the baby’s arrival.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL